gabrielSpassos/scala-sandbox/cats-poc/README.md

 ## About

+- The name cats comes from Category theory

-- a Scala library that provides abstractions supporting a typeful, functional programming style
-- tooling for building asynchronous and concurrent applications.
+- a Scala library that provides abstractions supporting a typeful, functional programming style tooling for building asynchronous and concurrent applications.

 - Type Class (https://www.baeldung.com/scala/type-classes) it allows extend libs with new functionality, without traditional inheritance.

-  In Scala Cats, components of type classes can be specified as:
+  - In Scala Cats, components of type classes can be specified as:
     - Type class
     - Instances of type class
     - Interface objects
     - Interface syntax
   - Working with type classes in Scala means we have to work with implicit values and implicit parameters.
   Any definitions marked implicit in Scala must be placed inside an object or trait rather than at the top level.

 - data types
+  - abstractions for functional programing

+  - EitherT
-  - transformer
+    - monand transformer
-  - nested either
+    - more composability in nested context (Future, Option)
-  - compose
     - EitherT[F[_], L, R] = F[Either[L, R]]
       - F[_] = Monand -> type class
       - L = Left
       - R = Right

 - Functors allow us to sequence computations ignoring some complication
   - Monand is a type of functors

+- Cats effects
-- The name cats comes from Category theory
+  - effects comes from "side-effects"
+  - pure function don't have side effects (sample: print to console, manage resource)
+  - lib to handle with these side effects async and functional programing way

 - Fibers
   - Fibers are the fundamental abstraction in Cats Effect